CrowdStrike/monorepo-next/README.md

   --inherit-greater-release-type  If a dependency has a greater release type,
-                                  bump my package the with the same release type.               [boolean] [default: false] --only-include-published        If a file was changed that is not published, don't count it as a releasable change.
+                                  bump my package the with the same release type.               [boolean] [default: false] --scripts                       Provide scripts to execute for lifecycle events (prebump, precommit, etc.,)
-                                                      [boolean] [default: false]
-  --scripts                       Provide scripts to execute for lifecycle
-                                  events (prebump, precommit, etc.,)
                                                                    [default: {}]